david-pizzi-cg/github-coding-agent-demo/README.md

 ## 🎯 Demo Scenario Overview

+This project is a **follow-up demonstration** to the original [GitHub MCP Demo](https://github.com/david-pizzi-cg/github-mcp-demo), showcasing the evolution from manual, human-guided workflows to autonomous AI-driven development.

+**Philosophy Shift**:
+- **Original Demo**: Human-in-the-loop approach where AI assists but requires constant guidance
+- **This Demo**: AI-autonomous approach where humans delegate complex tasks to AI agents

+This demonstrates the transition from **AI as a tool** (requiring step-by-step human direction) to **AI as a teammate** (capable of independent problem-solving and execution).

-This project demonstrates a complete DevOps workflow using **GitHub Coding Agent** integration with VS Code Copilot.
-The scenario showcases how AI can assist in the entire software development lifecycle from issue detection to deployment, with **Phase 3** using GitHub Coding Agent automation instead of manual MCP tools.
+This project demonstrates a complete DevOps workflow using **GitHub Coding Agent** integration with VS Code Copilot, showcasing how AI can autonomously handle complex development tasks that previously required step-by-step human guidance.

 ## 📋 Demo Scenario: CSS Stylesheet Bug